splunk/public-o11y-docs/gdi/opentelemetry/collector-linux/install-linux.rst

 The Linux installer script installs the following packages:

 * Fluentd, if enabled.
-See :ref:`fluentd-manual-config-windows`.
+See :ref:`fluentd-manual-config-linux`.
 * JMX metric gatherer.

 .. _linux-scripts: